Vheissu/Wolfauth/README.md

 Documentation will be written shortly and this is a beta, so you'll need to delve a little into the code to work things out (it's not that bad though).
 Remember WolfAuth uses Codeigniter Driver functionality, so in your controller or whereever you'll have to go $this->load->driver('auth'); to load the library - make sure that none of your controllers are named auth as this will cause problems with name collisions unless you use namespaces.

+The default account uses the username 'admin' and password 'password'.

 ## Drivers
 WolfAuth uses the Codeigniter implementation of drivers, so take note with the default classes what is being extended and what needs to be done to access core Codeigniter functionality.